 If you’re familiar with Vanguard, you might know that they have various tiers of account types based on your balance.

 The first named tier, which happens at $50,000, is called Voyager.
 At this level, you get to ask for guidance from investment professionals.
 It’s pretty basic.

 The next tier is at $500,000 and is named Voyager Select.
 At this level, you get a team of investment professionals who can help answer questions, make transactions, and help you out but it’s not a one on one relationship.

 The next major tier is when your assets reach $1 million and it’s known as Flagship.
 With Flagship, you get to enjoy Flagship Services.
-You can have access to personalized services, investment management and there are specialists in estate planning, trust services, financial planning, and philanthropy.
+You can have access to personalized services, investment management, and other specialists.

 Vanguard Personal Advisor Services sits at the first tier – Voyager.
 This means that with just $50,000 to invest (which is a LOT, but just wait until you see what you get) you can get personalized advice.
 More on this now.